 Functionality

-For example, disabling a page-building plugin affects displaying of custom-designed page templates in WordPress.
-When this happens, WordPress starts showing pages in native design, controlled mainly by a Theme applied on a website.
-Such routines undoubtedly affect page performance in WordPress areas, such as design, functionality, and display.
+For example, disabling a page-building plugin affects WordPress’s display of custom-designed page templates.
+When this happens, WordPress starts showing pages in native design, controlled mainly by a theme applied to a website.
+Such routines undoubtedly affect page performance in WordPress design, functionality, and display.
+Similar scenarios can occur with plugins that affect WordPress functionality, such as page designs, post display, or front-end output.

 Regarding functionality in WordPress, disabling specific plugins may affect your site’s performance, such as site speed.
-In this case, disabling a poorly-designed plugin that affects your site speed hurts your site’s performance.
+In this case, disabling a poorly designed plugin that affects your site’s speed hurts your site’s performance.
 Such scenarios are concluded after testing, managing, or deactivating a specific plugin on a WordPress website.

 Similarly, some plugins alter database entries when they are deactivated.
 Database entries with bloated, old, and outdated information are left behind when this happens.